 What is an Implementation Network ?

-• Have clearly defined plans and deliverables to implement an element of the Internet of FAIR Data and Services in a finite time.
+- IMPLEMENT clearly defined plans and deliverables to implement an element of the Internet of FAIR Data and Services (IFDS) within a defined time period;

-• Foster a collaborative community of harmonized practice.
+- FOSTER a community of harmonized FAIR practices;

 Primary requirements of an Implementation Network